bleupen/halacious/README.md

         - `links`
         - `embedded` (recursively evaluated)
         - `prepare(rep, next)`
+    - `absolute` - a boolean true/false. if true, hrefs for this representation will include protocal, server, and port.
+        Default: false

 ## Namespaces and Rels
 So far, we have not done a real good job in our examples defining our link relations.
 Unless registered with the IANA,